1986 FBI Miami shootout: Shootout

 Platt chose a position by the passenger side front fender of the Cutlass.
-He fired a .357 Magnum revolver at agents Ronald Risner and Gilbert Orrantia, and was shot a fourth time when turning to fire at Hanlon, Dove, and Grogan.
-The bullet, fired by Orrantia's revolver, penetrated Platt's right forearm, fractured the radius bone and exited the forearm.
+He fired a .357 Magnum revolver at agents Risner and Orrantia, who arrived in the middle of the shootout and provided covering fire for the other agents, and was shot a fourth time when turning to fire at Hanlon (who had moved up to Grogan and Dove's car), Dove, and Grogan.
+The bullet, fired by Orrantia, penetrated Platt's right forearm, fractured the radius bone and exited the forearm.
 This wound caused Platt to drop his revolver.
 It is estimated that Platt was shot a fifth time shortly afterwards, this time by Risner.
 The bullet penetrated Platt's right upper arm, exited below the armpit and entered his torso, stopping below his shoulder blade.
 The wound was not serious.

 Platt fired one round from his Ruger Mini-14 at Risner's and Orrantia's position, wounding Orrantia in the left shoulder with shrapnel created by the bullet's passage, and two rounds at McNeill.
 One round hit McNeill in the neck, causing him to collapse and leaving him paralyzed for several hours.
 Platt then apparently positioned the Mini-14 against his shoulder using his uninjured left hand.

-Dove's 9mm pistol was rendered inoperative after being hit by one of Platt's bullets.
+Dove's 9 mm pistol was rendered inoperative after being hit by one of Platt's bullets.
 Hanlon fired at Platt and was shot in the hand while reloading.
 Grogan and Dove were kneeling alongside the driver's side of their car.
 Both were preoccupied with getting Dove's weapon working and did not detect that Platt was aggressively advancing upon them.
 Platt rounded the rear of their car and killed Grogan with a shot to the chest, shot Hanlon in the groin area, and then killed Dove with two shots to the head.
-Platt then entered the Grogan/Dove car in an apparent attempt to flee the scene.
-As Platt entered Grogan and Dove's car, Mireles, able to use only one arm, fired the first of five rounds from his pump-action shotgun, wounding Platt in both feet.
+Platt then entered Grogan and Dove's car in an apparent attempt to flee the scene.
+As he did so, Mireles, able to use only one arm, fired the first of five rounds from his shotgun, wounding Platt in both feet.

 At an unknown time, Matix had regained consciousness and he joined Platt in the car, entering via the passenger door.
-Mireles fired four more rounds at Platt and Matix, but hit neither.
+Mireles fired four more rounds at Platt and Matix but hit neither.
 Around this time, Metro-Dade police officers Rick Frye, Leonard Figueroa and Martin Heckman arrived.
-Heckman covered McNeill's paralyzed body with his own.
-Frye assisted Hanlon.
+Heckman covered McNeill's paralyzed body with his own, while Frye assisted Hanlon.
+None of the officers fired any shots despite arriving in the middle of the shootout.